thomas-capone-ml/file-org/README.md

 # file-org
-A simple linux file organiser program that uses .csv  and c++
+A simple unix file organiser program that uses .csv  and c++

 # Setup
   Ensure that you install libmagic